IP-CAM/sbis-module-for-Opencart-v.3.x/README.md

 # opencart-sbis-module
-Интеграция opencart с сервисом sbis.ru
+Integration of opencart with the sbis.ru service